Ingredients

 Directions

-I’ve made this dish out of a sweet memory recreating a meal I have ate 15 years ago.
-It’s of Syrian origins, made by a friend’s mom which makes, to my opinion the best stuffed onions, they even make their own fresh pomegranate molasses at home (I bought mine).
+I’ve recreated this dish from a sweet memory of a meal I first ate 15 years ago.
+It’s of Syrian origins, made by a friend’s mom who makes, in my opinion, the best stuffed onions.
+She even makes her own fresh pomegranate molasses at home (I bought mine).

 A funny thing.